 Vermont is the 45th-largest state in the country.
-The Green Mountains cross the country from north to south, which is one of its most notorious geographic characteristics.
-Moreover, the Champlain Valley, another notable Vermont geographic area, is located near Lake Champlain, while the Connecticut River marks Vermont’s border with New Hampshire.
+The Green Mountains cross the country from north to south, which is one of its most notable geographic characteristics.
+Moreover, the Champlain Valley, another well-known Vermont geographic area, is located near Lake Champlain, while the Connecticut River marks Vermont’s border with New Hampshire.

 Since the state is subject to large-scale flooding, many dams and reservoirs have been built over the years.
 Today we’ll tell you about the largest artificial lake in Vermont, but that’s not all!
 Keep reading to discover more about the area’s wildlife and the largest natural lake in Vermont!